corning-incorporated/citam/README.md

 CITAM comes with a rudimentary and very limited GUI that provides some details on contact statistics and a visual representation of simulation results (we stress that the GUI is very early stage!)

-To build the GUI from source, use one of the following methods:
+If you installed via python-wheel, the GUI should already be available for your use.
+Otherwise, to build the GUI from source, use one of the following methods:
 1. Running the command `python setup.py build_js`
 2. Building manually by doing the following
     2a. `cd citamjs`